A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Introduction

 It is also interesting to formulate this problem for a particular trajectory:

 Some authors ask also the inverse of the latter:

-In this paper we will be concerned with giving answers to these questions.
-We will refer to them as to the \emph{problems of comparison}.
-Let us remark that in general it is easier to find a set of necessary and sufficient conditions for a given trajectory of a system to answer \eqref{main_question_1} or \eqref{main_question_2} then to find such conditions for the whole system to answer \eqref{main_question} (yet a positive answer to \eqref{main_question_1} on every nonholonomic trajectory provides an obvious sufficient condition).
+In this paper we will be concerned with giving answers to these questions {\change for a relatively wide class of non-invariant Chaplygin systems}.
+We will refer to them as to the \emph{comparison problems}.
+Let us remark that in general it is easier to find a set of necessary and sufficient conditions for a given trajectory of a system to answer \eqref{main_question_1} or \eqref{main_question_2} than to find such conditions for the whole system to answer \eqref{main_question} (although a positive answer to \eqref{main_question_1} on every nonholonomic trajectory provides an obvious sufficient condition).
 The reason is basically that restricting attention to a single trajectory helps to avoid certain global problems, such as the existence of solutions, etc.

-Although it was observed already at the end of 19. century that the nonholonomic and vakonomic methods lead, in general, to different trajectories, the problem of their comparison was first stated in \cite{Lewis_Murray_1995} and \cite{Cardin_Favretti_1996} (the former being inspired by an example of a unicycle moving on the plane discussed in \cite{Bloch_Crouch_1993}).
+Although it was observed already at the end of $19^\mathrm{th}$ century that the nonholonomic and vakonomic methods lead, in general, to different trajectories, the problem of their comparison was first stated in \cite{Lewis_Murray_1995} and \cite{Cardin_Favretti_1996} (the former being inspired by an example of a unicycle moving on the plane discussed in \cite{Bloch_Crouch_1993}).
 In the terminology of \cite{Fernandez_Bloch_2008} nonholonomic systems answering positively question \eqref{main_question} are called \emph{conditionally variational}, whereas systems possessing only some nonholonomic trajectories that answer positively question \eqref{main_question_1} -- \emph{partially conditionally variational}.
 Crampin and Mestdag \cite{Crampin_Mestdag_2010} used terms \emph{weak} and \emph{strong} \emph{consistency} in a similar, but slightly different context.
-Some authors (\cite{Cortes_Leon_Inn_2003,Favretti_1998,Fernandez_Bloch_2008}), in our opinion incorrectly, spoke about \emph{equivalence} of nonholonomic and vakonomic dynamics for systems positively answering \eqref{main_question}.
-At the level of dynamics there can be at most inclusion, not equivalence.
+Some authors (\cite{Cortes_Leon_Inn_2003,Favretti_1998,Fernandez_Bloch_2008}) speak about \emph{equivalence} of nonholonomic and vakonomic dynamics for systems positively answering \eqref{main_question}, although at the level of dynamics there can be at most an inclusion, not equivalence.